SmingHub/Sming/Readme.md

 - Custom Heap Allocation: If your application is experiencing heap fragmentation then you can try the Umm Malloc heap allocation.
 To enable it compile
 Sming with ENABLE_CUSTOM_HEAP=1.
 In order to use it in your sample/application make sure to compile the sample with ENABLE_CUSTOM_HEAP=1.
 Avoid enabling your custom heap allocation AND -mforce-l32 compiler flag.
+- Custom serial baud rate: By default serial debug interface baud is 115200.
+You can set COM_SPEED_SERIAL to alter that for ex: COM_SPEED_SERIAL=921600

 You can find more information about compilation and flashing process by reading esp8266.com forum discussion thread.